5 (kinda harsh) reasons why you should learn Croatian

 - Opening and running a business

-- Getting a personal tax card (if you are an employee for your own or someone else’s business)
+- Getting a personal tax card (if you are employed)

 - Getting an OIB